srest2021/atclean/README.md

 - `min_value`: The minimum allowable value for the specified column.
 Measurements with values falling below this threshold will be flagged.
 This parameter can be set to `None` if no lower limit is required.

-- `flag`: The flag value assigned to measurements that do not meet the defined criteria.
+- `flag`: The flag value *in hex* assigned to measurements that do not meet the defined criteria.
 Flag values of `0x1000000` and above are available for use in custom cuts.

 </details>